chris-sanders/chris-sanders.github.io/_drafts/2019-01-28-charm-template-pytest.md

 testing at this time.
 Instead a few basic fixtures are provided directly in the test file before the tests.

-Because the functional testing are driven by [libjuju][libjuju] which uses asyncio you might want to [review the documenation][asyncio] if you are new to this feature of python3.
+Because the functional testing is driven by [libjuju][libjuju] which uses asyncio you might want to [review the documenation][asyncio] if you are new to this feature of python3.